-As of 31 December 2012 the Group's three largest customers, except for related parties, represented 36% of trade accounts receivable balances.
-As of 31 December 2011 the Group did not have concentration of accounts receivable balances due from any single counterparty or any group of counterparties having similar characteristics, except accounts receivable due from related parties, disclosed in Note 31.
-Sales to one Group's largest customer, located in Russian Federation, amounted to USD 36,229 thousand for the year ended 31 December 2012 (2011:USD 77,145 thousand), and comprised 34% and 45% of total revenues, accordingly.
-There were no other revenues exceeding 10% from the Group's revenue for the years ended 31 December 2012 and 31 December 2011 derived from single customer (except for transactions with related parties as disclosed in Note 31).
+The Group's five largest customers represent 51% and 54% of trade and other accounts receivable balances as of 31 December 2013 and 2012, respectively.
+Sales to two Group's largest customer, located in Ukraine during 2013 and another one located in Russian Federation during 2012, amounted to USD 32,630 thousand for the year ended 31 December 2013 (2012: USD 36,229 thousand), and comprised 34% (2012: 34%) of total revenues, accordingly.
+There were no other revenues exceeding 10% from the Group's revenue for the years ended 31 December 2013 and 31 December 2012 derived from single customer (except for transactions with related parties as disclosed in Note 29).

 The Group accrue an allowance for impairment that represents its estimate of incurred losses related to trade and other accounts receivable.
 The main component of the allowance is a specific loss that relates to past due trade receivable.
 The collective loss allowance is calculated based on historical data of payment statistic for financial assets with similar characteristics.

-The movement in allowance for trade and other accounts receivable for the year ended 31 December 2012 and 31 December 2011 was as follows:
+The movement in allowance for trade and other accounts receivable for the year ended 31 December 2013 and 31 December 2012 was as follows:

-31 December 2012 31 December 2011
+31 December 2013 31 December 2012

-Balance at 31 December - -
+Balance at 31 December 426 -

-Impairment loss recognized 426
+Impairment loss recognized - 426

+Impairment loss derecognized (28)

-Balance at 31 December 426
+Balance at 31 December 398 426